KartikGarg0/KartikGarg0/README.md

 I am looking forward to applying my knowledge and experience in building intelligent solutions to impact people’s lives and industries.

 ### Talking about Personal Stuffs:
-- 👨🏽‍💻 I’m currently a Data Science Graduate student at University of Chicago;
+- 👨🏽‍💻 A Data Science Graduate student at University of Chicago;
 - 🤔 My interests are with Data Science and Python programming;
 - 💼 I have a Bachelor's degree in Applied Mathematics;
 - 💬 Ask me about anything, I am happy to help;